 Step Nine: Consider Reservations Outside the Park

-If you don’t get the site you want inside the park, or you like having outside amenities available, consider staying outside the Park and making use of it by day.
-Northern Outdoors’ Katahdin Adventure Basecamp, located just outside the Park on the Penobscot River, is the perfect alternative.
+If you don’t get the site you want inside the park, or you like having outside amenities available, consider staying outside the park and making use of it by day.
+Northern Outdoors’ Katahdin Adventure Basecamp, located on Ambajejus and Millinocket Lake, is the perfect alternative.
 The entire Katahdin region offers outdoor adventures.
 You can go whitewater rafting on the Penobscot, paddle Millinocket Lake, take a scenic plan ride, or go fishing, all without ever having to step a foot into the Park.
-The Katahdin Adventure Basecamp is located at Abol Campground, where you can pitch a tent along the river bank or stay in a rustic bunkhouse near the base of Mount Katahdin.
+The Katahdin Adventure Basecamp is located at at Big Moose Inn, where you can pitch a tent in the wooded campground, get a lean-to or RV site, or stay in a cabin near Millinocket Lake.

 Visit our Katahdin Adventure Base Camp page for all the details.
 Plan ahead, hike smart, and have a great time!